 As someone who loves history and culture, there’s one thing I really like about Manila – the museums!
 Not only are they full of interesting exhibits, they’re also pretty well maintained (well, at least the ones I’ve been to).
-On my most recent visit, the Boy and I visited Ayala Museum, located close to the Greenbelt shopping area in Makati.
+On my most recent visit, N and I visited Ayala Museum, located close to the Greenbelt shopping area in Makati.

 Established in 1967, the museum is privately run by the Ayala Foundation, under the Ayala Group which is the oldest conglomerate in the Philippines.
 The museum was moved from a heritage building to its current location in the early 2000s.
 The impressive six-storey structure is made from glass, granite and steel and boasts a modern look.